DAIOS-AI/mindscript/README.md

 ## Description

-MindScript is a programming language with both formal and informal computation as first class citizens.
+MindScript is a programming language that elevates both formal and informal computation to first-class status, seamlessly integrating them.
+This approach allows developers to tailor the precision level of their coding based on the clarity of their initial concept.

-MindScript's value proposition is to allow programmers to allocate the right level of precision for expressing their thoughts.
-If the programmer knows **how** to accomplish a task, they can write the code.
-If they know **what** they want but not **how** to do it, they can describe it.
+MindScript empowers programmers to code directly when the method for accomplishing a task is clear—by writing the code.
+Conversely, when they know what they want but not how to do it, developers can simply describe their intent.
+For example, initially, one might outline the steps of a program, allowing MindScript to generate a preliminary, though possibly imperfect, implementation.
+This can later be refined with precise coding as the solution becomes clearer.
+Additionally, certain functions, such as analyzing the sentiment of a sentence, might not need a concrete implementation at all.
+Its syntax is designed to make such specifications straightforward, providing simple yet powerful tools to express such concepts.

-Its unique feature is its support of both formal and informal types.
-Types constrain the values that an expression can take.
-However, formal types impose constraints that can be deduced (via computation), while informal types impose inductive constraints which guide the black-box evaluation of an expression (much like our own thought processes are shaped by our observations).
+A distinctive feature of MindScript is its dual support for both formal and informal types.
+While formal types set hard constraints that can be algorithmically verified, informal types offer more flexible, inductive constraints, similar to how our observations guide our own thought processes are shaped by our observations.

-Formal computation is implemented as a Turing-complete programming language (&lambda;), whereas informal evaluations are obtained by consulting an oracle, implemented as a large language model (&Psi;).
+In practice, formal computation within MindScript is realized through a Turing-complete language (&lambda;), ensuring rigorous programmability.
+Meanwhile, informal computations are handled by an oracle, realized through a language model (&Psi;), which interprets and processes less structured inputs.
+This dual approach allows MindScript to blend precision and flexibility, catering to a wide range of programming needs and styles.

 **Features:**